andreathniah/bucketoftears/_posts/2021-10-17-prod-install-argo-workflow.md

 (Or maybe I'm just too noob 🥲)

 This guide assumes that you are using `install.yaml` -- the standard argo cluster-wide installation -- as the manifest, and that `Helm` and `Kubernetes` are already pre-installed and ready to go.
-For more information on setting up Kubernetes, check [this post](../2021-09-10/prod-setup-kubernetes) out
+For more information on setting up Kubernetes, do check out [this post](../2021-09-10/prod-setup-kubernetes).

 ### Step 1: Install Argo CLI